Meditate for Health, Happiness, and Peace of Mind

-A growing number of medical professionals, scientist and practitioners vouch for its effectiveness.
-“Regular meditation practice has a powerful impact on the mind and body, rewiring the brain and bringing us all kinds of benefits: contentment and well-being, resilience and focus, better mental and physical health, and greater empathy and compassion.” http://www.shambhala.com/the-healing-power-of-meditation.html
+A growing number of medical professionals, scientists and practitioners vouch for its effectiveness.
+“Regular meditation practice has a powerful impact on the mind and body, rewiring the brain and bringing us all kinds of benefits: contentment and well-being, resilience and focus, better mental and physical health, and greater empathy and compassion.”*

 Heal your body

 Do you take blood pressure medication?
 Use an inhaler?
 Meditation may help.
 According to the Mayo Clinic, allergies, asthma, cancer, fatigue, heart disease, and high blood pressure and chronic pain may be alleviated by meditation.
 A study by neuroscientists at the University of Wisconsin-Madison suggests meditation may benefit people suffering from fibromyalgia or rheumatoid arthritis.

 Soothe your mind

 Caught in a loop of anxiety about your personal fiscal crisis?
 Can’t sleep because you’re stewing about that mounting to-do list?
 Mediation helps put things into perspective.
 Focusing your attention on breathing or walking or on an image of a fragrant meadow helps you detach from stressful, worrisome thoughts.